synchealth/handbook/content/handbook/Conflicts Of Interest.md

 # Conflicts of Interest

-> You shouldn't be doing things outside of work that we pay you to do for clients.
+> You shouldn't be doing things outside of work that we pay you to do for customers and participants.

-Conflicts of interest arise when a you becomes involved in any business or other activity that may conflict with the best interests of our clients, or in any way, interfere with your ability to completely carry out your responsibilities.
+Conflicts of interest arise when you become involved in any business or other activity that may conflict with the best interests of our customers, or in any way, interfere with your ability to completely carry out your responsibilities.

 Our policy is to conduct business ethically and to avoid conflicts of interest or even the appearance of such conflicts.